GieskerB/AspectCppLibrary/docs/generated_docs/stack_trace_ah.rst

     In case a developer wants to change the way the stack trace is printed from the ground up, they can write an around advice for this function to replace its countent.
-    @param call_chain is a std::vector of strings that contains the call chain of the stack trace.
-    @param exception_msg is the message of the exception that was thrown.

 .. _stack_trace_ah_stack-trace-builder-advice: